The Esteemed Gentleman Articles

 Use A Proper Cutter (Don't Cut Or Bite The Cap Off)

 Using a proper cutter to cut the cap off your cigar will ensure you have a proper draw and get to experience the flavours as much as possible.
-There are 3 types of cutters:
+There are 3 main styles of cigar cutters:

 • Straight cut (sometimes referred to as a guillotine): as the name implies, it makes a straight cut through the cap.
 A straight cut will typically make the draw of smoke through the cigar easier and allow the cigar to burn cooler.